 When your sound is getting clipped it is highlighting that your sound system is unable to handle the power coming to it and it results in distortion.
 As a DJ you want your music to sound crisp and clear.
 This applies to both the low and high end.
 If any of the sound signals are getting clipped you are losing some frequencies of the track and replacing it with a horrible noise.
 This noise is unpleasant and will ruin even the most skillful of transitions.
 It can also turn a crowd-pleasing track into an abomination.
 If you want to learn more about the different types of distortions you can check out the video below.

 The most common type of distortion you will encounter will be a hiss or hum.
 All analog circuits will build up some form of natural distortion.
 It’s best to run the analog signal as close to the line as possible without clipping to minimize the impact of natural analog distortion.
 This will ensure that the natural analog hum or hiss is washed out by appropriately loud enough sound.

 There is another negative to having your sound clipped.
 When your sound is getting clipped it is placing too much pressure on your sound system.
 This can cause damage to your sound system.
 Cheap studio monitors will quickly blow as will even the best studio monitors.
 The last thing you want is for your brand new speakers to be blown buy excessive redline distortion.
 This can also impact headphones as well and will quickly turn good DJ headphones into useless garbage.

 How to Setup Your Gain Structure

 It’s important to make sure all sound inputs are metered to prevent clipping and keep your mixes sounding great.
-It will also make sure your speakers will last you for years to come.
+It will also make sure your DJ speaker system will last you for years to come.
 Setting all the levels in the right way is known as Gain Structure.
 This process will ensure you don’t experience clipping and also leave yourself some headroom for your mixes.